How IoT Is Changing B2B Business Models

 Expect to see a further blurring of lines between B2C and B2B business models, and B2B and B2C companies competing for new (and sometimes the same) markets.

 IoT offers the opportunity to transform potential one-time buyers into long-term, repeat customers through recurring business models.

-From printers that order ink when levels are low to servers that can proactively maintain themselves, IoT devices provide an opportunity for manufacturers to expand into services and unlock new revenue streams, creating a more predictable revenue stream along the way.
+From printers that order ink when levels are low, to servers that can proactively maintain themselves, IoT devices provide an opportunity for manufacturers to expand into services and unlock new revenue streams.

 Machine learning provides a means for B2B organizations to transform IoT sensor data into actionable insight.

-As organizations look to automate processes such as sales and customer support, machine-learning insights will be key to taking relevant data and using that to perform a host of actions, from automatically generating a quote that best fits with an individual buyer’s expectations, to identifying which product images are most likely to result in a sale.
+As organizations look to automate processes such as sales and customer support, machine-learning insights will be key to taking relevant data and using that to perform a host of actions.
+These could include automatically generating a quote that best fits with an individual buyer’s expectations – or identifying which product images are most likely to result in a sale.

-Companies are already seeing great value in using machine learning, in combination with personalization APIs, to help corporate buyers seamlessly procure what they need.
+Companies are already seeing IoT business benefits in using machine learning – in combination with personalization APIs – to help corporate buyers seamlessly procure what they need.
 And some companies are launching dedicated AI centers and IoT platforms on which to run IoT services and apps.